Helen Frankenthaler: Style and technique

-Technique

-Frankenthaler often painted onto unprimed canvas with oil paints that she heavily diluted with turpentine, a technique that she named "soak stain."
+Frankenthaler often painted onto unprimed canvas with oil paints that she heavily diluted with turpentine, a technique that she named "soak stain".
 This allowed for the colors to soak directly into the canvas, creating a liquefied, translucent effect that strongly resembled watercolor.
 Soak stain was also said to be the ultimate fusing of image and canvas, drawing attention to the flatness of the painting itself.
 The major disadvantage of this method, however, is that the oil in the paints will eventually cause the canvas to discolor and rot away.
 The technique was adopted by other artists, notably Morris Louis (1912–1962) and Kenneth Noland (1924–2010), and launched the second generation of the color field school of painting.
 Frankenthaler often worked by laying her canvas out on the floor, a technique inspired by Jackson Pollock.

 Frankenthaler preferred to paint in privacy.
 If assistants were present, she preferred them to be inconspicuous when not needed.